roryl/lucee-book/numeric.md

 {% gist id="roryl/6edb0b617f29447556e515e4b7597281",file="bigint_java_performance.cfm" %}{% endgist %}

-The BigInteger example takes about 3 times longer to execute, though this is not likely to be a problem for most systems.
+The BigInteger example takes about 3 times longer to execute, though this is not likely to be a problem for most systems this is something to consider.
+You can make use of BigInteger only in the portions of your application where it is expected.
+In most cases, the Lucee numeric type will be sufficient.

 ![](bigint_performance_dump.png)